vardhan-930/iac-security-pipeline/README.md

 8) What I Secured
 - S3 server-side encryption (AES256).
-- Blocked public access for the bucket.
+- Blocked all public access for the bucket.
-- Optional: versioning + HTTPS-only bucket policy.
+- Optional: versioning and HTTPS-only bucket policy.

 9) Files To See
 - main.tf — my S3 setup with security.